-stresses (see Fig. 4B).
-Samples with 2% and 4% dextran solutions show an intermediate behavior, in which the occurrence of an increasingly significant shear-thinning for increasing λ is detected.
+Finally, to highlight the importance of λ for the presence of lobular shapes and their role in shear thinning in comparison with steady tank treading, we perform rheological measurements for suspensions of normal RBCs dispersed in solutions with increasing viscosities modulated by various dextran concentrations of 2%, 4%, and 9% (wt/wt) in PBS (respective viscosities: 3.4, 10.2, and 38.8 mPa · s).
+Ht is kept at 45% and the suspensions are sheared at 25°C for the range of $\dot{\gamma}$ between 10 s-1 and 2,000 s-1 (without hardening).
+Fig. 4B presents relative viscosities of these suspensions as a function of the shear stress $\tau \ (= \eta_s \dot{\gamma})$.
+The curves for PBS/BSA and 9% dextran solution display inconsistent trends.
+In PBS/BSA, which corresponds to high viscosity ratios ($\lambda \approx 10$ at 25°C), a significant and continuous decrease of η{rel} is observed for increasing τ up to the rheometer limit of about 6 Pa.
+In contrast, 9% dextran suspensions ($\lambda \approx 0.25$) exhibit a slight shear thinning for stresses close to 1 Pa, but η{rel} yields a plateau for higher stresses (Fig. 4B).
+Samples with 2% and 4% dextran solutions show an intermediate behavior, in which the occurrence of an increasingly significant shear thinning for increasing λ is detected.
 In parallel, we have performed microfluidic observations of single RBCs flowing in 2% and 9% dextran solutions at Ht = 1% for comparable shear stresses.
-Contrary to the behavior of RBCs in PBS/BSA, cells in 9% dextran solutions do not assume polylobed shapes, but show a rather sharp transition from rigid tumbling discocytes to tank-treading ellipsoids which elongate with increasing stresses.
-This transition takes place at $\tau \sim 1Pa$ which is consistent with the change in slope of the corresponding η{rel} curve in Fig. 4B.
-In the inset of Fig. 4B an illustration of the effect of λ on RBC dynamics is presented.
-Images show the shapes of cells dispersed respectively in PBS/BSA, 2% and 9% dextran solutions and flowing in a microchannel with the same estimated local shear stress of $\tau = 6$ Pa.
-A decrease in λ promotes in-flow orientation, elongation and simultaneous reduction of lobes size (see Movie S8).
-When $\lambda \approx 0.25$, polylobed cells are completely replaced by elongated tank-treading ellipsoids (see inset in Fig. 4B).
-Noteworthy, all images in the inset of Fig. 4B and movies in Supporting Information refer to RBCs flowing in microchannels in which the presence of a gradient in $\dot{\gamma}$ can potentially affect RBCs dynamics, while rheological measurements were performed under pure shear flow conditions.
-However, comparison between off-center shape sequences in 50 μm capillaries and simple-shear YALES2BIO simulations presented in Fig. 2A indicates a rather marginal effect of the gradient of shear rate.
+Contrary to the behavior of RBCs in PBS/BSA, cells in 9% dextran solutions do not assume polylobed shapes but show a rather sharp transition from rigid tumbling discocytes to tank-treading ellipsoids that elongate with increasing stresses.
+This transition takes place at $\tau \sim 1Pa$, which is consistent with the change in slope of the corresponding η{rel} curve in Fig. 4B.
+In Fig. 4B, Inset an illustration of the effect of λ on RBC dynamics is presented.
+Images show the shapes of cells dispersed respectively in PBS/BSA and 2% and 9% dextran solutions and flowing in a microchannel with the same estimated local shear stress of $\tau = 6$ Pa.
+A decrease in λ promotes in-flow orientation, elongation, and simultaneous reduction of lobe size (Movie S8).
+When $\lambda \approx 0.25$, polylobed cells are completely replaced by elongated tank-treading ellipsoids (Fig. 4B, Inset).
+It is noteworthy that all images in Fig. 4B, Inset and movies in Supporting Information refer to RBCs flowing in microchannels in which the presence of a gradient in $\dot{\gamma}$ can potentially affect RBC dynamics, whereas rheological measurements were performed under pure shear flow conditions.
+However, comparison between off-center shape sequences in 50- μ m capillaries and simple-shear YALES2BIO simulations presented in Fig. 2A indicates a rather marginal effect of the gradient of shear rate.